RishikaYashwini/Colossus2.0_SyntaxSquad/README.md

 - 🎒 Earn CultureCoins (CC) for every cultural activity.
 - 🎁 Redeem CCs for small perks, rewards, or recognition.
 - 🧾 View CC wallet, activity history, and badges.
-- 🌒 Dark and Light Mode UI with theme memory.

 ### For Merchants (Local Businesses):
 - 📊 Track customer engagement and leaderboard.